JonGudenzi/Portfolio/README.md

 <br>
 <br>
 <br>
-It also provides a work section that has links to some of the development projects I have done.
+It also provides a work section that has links to some of the development projects I created or participated in.
 <br>
 <img src="assets\images\work.PNG" width="500" height="250">
 <br>